FAQ: Frequently-asked questions

 Q: Do I have to get to all the checkpoints and if not, what is the purpose of so many checkpoints?

 A: No, you do not have to get to all the checkpoints and we believe that's unattainable anyway, given their geographic spread.
 You only have to ride to enough checkpoints (inc. mysteries) to gain the minimum required points.
 The total number of checkpoints is to give riders options and allow them to create a ride that suits their bike and their abilities.
+You will get credit for every checkpoint (up to the maximum) but make sure you are aware of the requirements to finish the challenge.

 Q: I want to ride JUST the minimum 2,000 kms.
 Which checkpoints do I have to go to?